GoLand 2024.1 Help

 3. Create a JavaScript Debug configuration.
 To do that, go to Run | Edit Configurations in the main menu, click the Add icon, and select Javascript Debug from the list.

-If you generated your application with create-vue, GoLand has already created a JavaScript Debug run/debug configuration with the default name Debug Application and the default URL http://localhost:4200.
+If you generated your application with Angular CLI, as described above, GoLand has already created a JavaScript Debug run/debug configuration with the default name Debug Application and the default URL http://localhost:4200.
 Select this run/debug configuration from the list under the JavaScript Debug node.

 Select the generated JavaScript debug run/debug configuration